snicker02/Catoptron3D/README.md

 - **Mirror folds** build the mirror *geometry* — Mirror corridor, Mirror room, Corner mirror, Mirror shells, Kaleidoscope tile.
 - **Mirror bounces** (Renderer panel) make the surfaces actually reflect *each other*.
-Bounce count is a compile-time literal, so 0 costs nothing; 2 is usually the sweet spot.
-Reflectivity is Schlick-weighted, so grazing angles reflect hardest — that's what makes a folded plane read as glass rather than painted metal.
+Bounce count is a compile-time literal, so 0 costs nothing; 2 is the usual sweet spot, up to 6.

+Three controls shape the reflection:

+- **Reflectivity** is the base reflectance F0 — the value you get facing a surface head-on.
+  0.85 is a strong mirror, 1.00 with Fresnel 0 is a perfect one (the surface then contributes nothing of its own; you see only the environment).
+- **Fresnel edge** lifts grazing angles toward 1.
+At 0 it's a flat metal mirror, at 1 the reflection concentrates at silhouettes, which reads as glass.
+- **Metal tint** tints the bounce by the surface hue.
+The tint is normalised so the brightest channel stays at 1 — multiplying by a shaded colour each bounce crushed everything to black by the third one, so gold came out as a dark smear instead of gold.

+Enclosed mirror rooms blow out at high reflectivity: light never gets absorbed, so it is genuinely that bright.
+Drop Exposure rather than Reflectivity.

 `Kaleidoscope tile` deserves a note: a triangle whose angles are π/p, π/q, π/r with 1/p + 1/q + 1/r = 1 generates a wallpaper group by reflection alone, and there are exactly three